 The La Sal Mountains provide a scenic alpine contrast along with gorgeous red rock formations and overlooks along this trail.
 This trail will provide you with great overlook views of Kane Creek.
 You will travel over a diverse terrain, and visit Picture Frame, Balcony, and Pritchett Arches.
 Caution should be used on several of the terrain features along this trail.
 The surrounding land is managed by the Bureau of Land Management.
 UTV Accessible Trail

 This trail is located just west of Blanding, Utah.
 The Arch Canyon Trail is amazing with scenic views, archaeological sites, and Cathedral Arch.
 This trail will take you from South Cottonwood Canyon up and over Comb Ridge.
 You will travel down the old highway Dugway that will provide you with a spectacular view of Comb Wash, Little Baullie Mesa, and more.
 After descending Comb Ridge it is on up Arch Canyon where you will have several stream crossings and numerous archaeological sites to view.
-The trail traverses lands that are managed by the Bureau of Land Management.
-UTV Accessible Trail
+This trail is sponsored by Hondalandin honor of the late Ron Toomey and his contributions to the Safari.

 This trail was part of the Hole in The Rock Trail.
 Along this ride you will see the remains of the historic Barton Trading Post, San Juan Hill, Navajo Spring, Native Rock Art, and the magnificent River House Ruin.
 Riding up San Juan Hill is prohibited.
 This trail is on Bureau of Land Management lands.
 Sign up for this ride and you will meet at the old Bluff Fort which is a must see location in San Juan County.
 UTV Accessible Trail